sstone72389/ruby-object-class-methods/README.md

 Where will the method `cats_count` be recieved?
 What about `meow`?

-## Demo: Analyze class methods

-Let's take a look at the code in `lib/custom_attr.rb`

 ## Lab: Make a Class Method

 -   Make a class method on Album (in `lib/album.rb`) to search the collection of albums by `title`.